GabrielG101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute= script that adds execute permission to the owner of the file hello.

 6-multiple_permissions= script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+7-everybody= script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+8-James_Bond= script that sets the permission to file hello, no permission owner, no permission group and all permission other users.

+9-John_Doe= script that re-sets mode of file.

+10-mirror_permissions= script that sets the mode of the file hello the same as olleh’s mode.

+11-directories_permissions= script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+12-directory_permissions=  script that creates a directory called my_dir with permissions 751 in the working directory.

+13-change_group= script that changes the group owner to school for the file hello.